dmeritano/dhm-product-card/README.md

 # DHM-Product-Card

-This is a test package for deployment in NPM
+This is a test package for deployment in NPM - REACT JS

 ### David Meritano